+Dr. James K. Shaffer of the

 U.S. Health Department pointed

-cut that agriculture is the only
+out that agriculture is the only

-quate sanitary facilities for their
+legally entitled to overlook adequate sanitary facilities for their

 He also correctly noted that

 the public should be made

 aware of "the conditions under

-which some of their food is.
+which some of their food is

+Kennedy

 (Continued from Page 1)

 tencing to a reformatory of two

 He dispatched scab-herding

+state troopers to Henderson to

+smash the picket lines of

+striking textile workers.
-The morning-after throb became even more acute when

-Kennedy dropped in on his 'foe" of a week previous for a
+appeals on behalf of eight textile unionists railroaded to The morning-after throb beame even more acute when Kennedy dropped in on his 'foe" of a week previous for a ten years.

-.
-Kennedy

-Dr. James K. Shaffer of the